-Here is a Thunderbolt 1000 chopper out of the stator housing.
+Here is a different Thunderbolt 1000 chopper out of the stator housing.
 This chopper is from a siren belonging to the town of Valley View.
 It's identical to the single tone chopper in the siren I restored.
-There are 5 openings in the chopper wheel unit.
+There are 5 openings in the chopper rotor.
 Air pulses through these openings, through the slot in the stator housing and out the horn as the chopper spins while the siren is running.
 The dual tone model 1000T Thunderbolt siren has 2 rows of openings in it's chopper.
 One row of 5 and one row of 6 openings.
-Click the photo to see a larger version.
+See a dual-tone chopper on my fire signal sirens page.

 The chopper housing is the steel "can" that the chopper motor assembly mounts down inside of.
 The horn support bracket attaches to the bottom of the chopper housing tube.
 At the bottom of the chopper housing are the collector rings.
 The brushes on the bottom of the chopper motor frame ride on the collector rings to carry the current from the non-rotating part of the siren to the rotating chopper motor.

 Here is the entire supporting structure of the chopper housing with the chopper motor mounted inside the chopper housing tube.
 The rotator cover sheet metal has been removed revealing the rotator mechanism inside.